dmi3y/backbone-scafold/README.md

 - Linux or Mac OS.
 - NodeJs with npm.

-> Windows should work too if it have bash shell support, though not guaranteed.
+> Windows should work too if it has bash shell support, though not guaranteed.

 ### Code conventions